CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

 3) Set up PowerShell remoting
     **If not domain-joined**, you'll need to find the procedure for this elsewhere, but it should only take a few additional steps.

     **If domain-joined**, you'll want to use PowerShell remoting to manage the server from another domain-joined computer more easily.
 This is super useful for pasting in text in the following steps.
-By default, local administrator accounts are already able to use PS remoting without needing to be added to any this group.
+By default, local administrator accounts are already able to use PS remoting without needing to be added to any additional groups.
     **Not required:** If you'd like to be able to remote in as the non-admin user as well, you can use this:
     ```powershell
     Add-LocalGroupMember -Group 'Remote Management Users' -Member '{DOMAIN}\{USER}'